suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 Recipients that map Component Identifiers to file-system paths MUST defend against path traversal and symbolic-link races.
 Before a fetch, copy, or write, the Recipient MUST ensure that the resolved destination remains within storage authorized for the current component and manifest authority.
 This requirement applies both to pre-existing links and to links created by an earlier command or dependency manifest.
 Path validation and the file-system operation MUST be performed atomically with respect to namespace changes, or using descriptor-relative or non-link-following operations that provide an equivalent guarantee.
 A Recipient MUST NOT follow a symbolic link across component or authority boundaries unless local policy explicitly authorizes both the resolved target and that use of the link.

+# Acknowledgements

+The authors would like to thank Roman Danyliw, Mohamed Boucadair, Mahesh Jethanandani, Andy Newton, and Éric Vyncke for their detailed IESG reviews and constructive suggestions.

+The authors also thank Hannes Tschofenig for the IoT Directorate review, Roni Even for the GEN-ART review, Niclas Comstedt for the Operations Directorate review, and Russ Housley for the ARTART review.
+Their comments substantially improved the clarity, interoperability, operational guidance, and security considerations of this document.

 --- back